holdmycaramelpopcorn/smartaccesscontrol/README.md

 8. Temperature Sensor (LM35) using ADC
 9. Temperature control using fan (DC Motor using PWM)
 10. 7 Segment Display to show temperature

+Please note that the circuit screenshot is merely representative and is not an accurate simulatable version.
+It is schematic and to give the reader an idea about the circuit that the code is being written for.